AI-EFFECT/AI-Verification/README.md

 ### 2. Connect Your Surrogate
 Provide your trained Neural Network weights (currently supporting **PyTorch** `.pt` files).
 Place your model in the `models/` folder alongside your physics definition.

-### 3. 🛡️ Formally Verify
+### 3. Formally Verify
-Define your model paths and verification parameters in `config.yaml`, then trigger the MILP-based verification engine:
+Define your verification parameters in `config.yaml`, then trigger the verification toolbox:

 <details>
 <summary>🔍 Click to view sample Config structure</summary>